pinojs/pino-elasticsearch/README.md

-  -t  | --type              the name of the type to use; default: log -f  | --flush-bytes       the number of bytes for each bulk insert; default: 1000 -t  | --flush-interval    time that the helper will wait before flushing; default: 30000 -b  | --bulk-size         the number of documents for each bulk insert [DEPRECATED] -l  | --trace-level       trace level for the elasticsearch client, default 'error' (info, debug, trace).
+  -t  | --type              the name of the type to use; default: log -f  | --flush-bytes       the number of bytes for each bulk insert; default: 1000 -t  | --flush-interval    time that the helper will wait before flushing; default: 30000 -l  | --trace-level       trace level for the elasticsearch client, default 'error' (info, debug, trace).
       | --es-version        specify the major version number of Elasticsearch (eg: 5, 6, 7)
                             (this is needed only if you are using Elasticsearch <= 7)